mpcjanssen/simpletask-android/src/main/assets/script.en.md

 =============

 Configuration is read on app start and whenever it is changed or ran from the Lua Config screen.
+Configuration from Lua will always override the value from the settings (Lua wins).

 ### `theme () -> string`